Marie of the Incarnation (Carmelite): Veneration

 Paul de Montis wrote a biography on the Carmelite, which was published in 1778.

+The process for beatification was opened in Rome in 1627.
 Acarie was beatified by Pope Pius VI in 1791.
 That year, another biography appeared.
 Another biography followed suit, as the established religion regained lost ground after the Revolutionary Period in France.
 Acarie's mortal remains are in the chapel of the Carmelites of Pontoise.
 Her feast is celebrated on 18 April.

-Legacy

-She is primarily noted for the introduction of the reform of Teresa of Jesus into France, so much so that she merits the title of "mother and foundress of the (Discalced) Carmel in France".

 Evelyn Underhill regarded the vigorous and saintly Madame Acarie as providing the first definite impulsion towards that interior growth which made the exquisite and urbane Francis de Sales a fit guide for the soul of St. Jane Frances de Chantal.